 The world has definitely become a smaller place allowing more and more Australians the opportunity to travel.
-Whether you’re going to uncover an exotic culture, education, volunteering or visit family and friends, it is advised that you seek professional medical advice.
+Whether you’re going to uncover an exotic culture, education, volunteer or visit family and friends, it is advised that you seek professional medical advice.
 Patients don’t necessarily see travel medicine as a priority, more often than not doctors hear, “Oh, by the way, I’m going to Bali next week, do I need anything?”
 It is encouraged to let your doctor know as soon as you know your travel plans.
 It also allows for the best practice of vaccinations being administered and allowing your body to build immunity.

 - Past Medical/Surgical History